 3. Where will growth occur within Sunoco Logistics?

 Sunoco Logistics plans to grow the company both organically, as well as through acquisitions.
-We plan to grow organically by increasing the volume of crude oil and refined product shipped through our pipelines, by building new or expanding the size of our existing pipelines, and by expanding and adding additional tankage at our terminals.
+We plan to grow organically by increasing the volume of crude oil, NGLs and refined products shipped through our pipelines, by building new or expanding the size of our existing pipelines, and by expanding and adding additional tankage at our terminals.
 We will also pursue accretive acquisitions that are synergistic with our existing asset base, or which result in either geographical or product diversification into new regions or into related but new areas of business.
-Also, Sunoco, Inc. has agreed not to compete with Sunoco Logistics in the areas of pipelines, terminalling, and storage as long as it controls the General Partner interest.
 See news releases for any recent acquisitions or expansions.

 4. What is a distribution payment?